-Noodles and Pastas
+2. Noodles and Pasta

 Noodles have a similar advantage to rice dishes.
 You can add your protein and vegetables all in one pan and not have to worry about the hassle of curries and individual ruti or paratha.

 We strongly believe you should have a batch of kebabs in the fridge at all times.
-Not only are they great to beat random hunger pangs, you can always throw them in a sandwich with your favorite toppings, eat alongside some roasted or boiled veggies, or with a nice hearty paratha.
+Not only are they great to beat random hunger pangs, but you can also always throw them in a sandwich with your favorite toppings, eat them alongside some roasted or boiled veggies, or with a nice hearty paratha.

 Finally, an evergreen winner when it comes to Ramadan dinner ideas is a nice, tasteful sandwich.
 The best thing about this is that you can make it as heavy or light as you want.